 “One of the hardest things in the world to do, I have found,” Jason told us with a laugh.
 “Is to get a manufacturer out of their plant.”
 But when he does manage it, they always come away with great results.

 Last year, GMA hosted over 150 events with over 3,000 attendees around the state.
 Some of the tours included Blue Bird Bus, Kia, Gulfstream, Duracell Batteries, King’s Hawaiian Rolls, Okabashi, and plenty of others.

-Seeing the wide variety of solutions implemented by their peers can help industry professionals see and develop new ideas to bring into their own plant.
+Attending events hosted by manufacturing associations can help industry professionals see the wide variety of solutions implemented by their peers and develop new ideas to bring into their own plant.

 “We help manufacturing industry professionals go see world-class manufacturing in process, so that maybe they can take an idea or a concept and…repurpose it at their own facility.”